cramsay/conifer/README.md

 ## Reproducible Science

-We present a _lot_ of utilitation/timing graphs in our publication.
+We present a _lot_ of utilisation/timing results in our publication.
 We want this to be as reproducible as possible.
 If you want to recreate our results, or do something similar with your own extensions, take a look at the `analysis` folder.
 There's another `shell.nix` environment that should include everything you need.
 We offer our result-generating scripts as two Jupyter Notebooks:

-  1. `ImplImplementationResults.ipynb` --- Scripts to implement our designs (and
+  1. `ImplementationResults.ipynb` --- Scripts to implement our designs (and
-     the LogiCore FirCompiler's as a reference) with Vivado's out-of-context flow, plot the results, and export them as csvs.
+     the LogiCore FIR Compiler's as a reference) with Vivado's out-of-context flow, plot the results, and export them as CSVs.
 See `coeffs.py` and `filters.py` for most of the automation and mechanics.
   2. `CoefficientSymbolicTests.ipynb` --- Presents an experimental verification
      (using symbolic programming with `sympy`) of the equations we have derived